djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askHR.md

 3. Click on "Create agent +".
 <img width="1000" alt="image" src="hands-on-lab-assets/step3.png">

-#### Deploying HR agent:
+#### Implementing and deploying HR Agent:
-4. Select "Create from scratch", Give your agent name "HR agent", fill the description "This agent handles queries around employee benefits in short and crisp response keeping the output tokens within 200 words and helps users in managing and checking their profile data, checking time of balance, updating title and address and requesting time off." as shown in image.
+4. Select "Create from scratch", Give your agent name "HR agent", fill the description "This agent handles queries around employee benefits in short and crisp response keeping the output within 200 words and helps users in managing and checking their profile data, checking time of balance, updating title and address and requesting time off." as shown in image.
 Then click on "Create".
 <img width="1000" alt="image" src="hands-on-lab-assets/u_step4.png">

 5. Scroll the next screen to Knowledge section.
 Write the description in knowledge description section "This knowledge addresses information related to employee benefits".Click on "Upload files +".